austinatchley/austinatchleyxyz/content/posts/remix_preload_links.md

 +++
-title = "Easily Prefetch Links in Remix" date = "2023-10-15" draft = true
+title = "Easily Prefetch Links in Remix" date = "2024-07-20" draft = true
 +++

 ## Introduction

-Recently, I have been diving deeper into [Remix](https://www.remix.run), a framework for building better websites based on web standards and a pleasing UX, for my project [`message-in-a-bottle`](https://message-in-a-bottle.fly.dev).
+Over the past year, I have been diving deeper into [Remix](https://www.remix.run), a framework for building simpler websites based on web standards plus a pleasing UX, for my project [`message-in-a-bottle`](https://github.com/austinatchley/message-in-a-bottle).
 Discovering the world of frontend programming has been quite interesting, and I've run into a few unexpected features in Remix worth sharing.

-Here, I'd like to deep dive on the [prefetch link features](https://remix.run/docs/en/main/components/link#prefetch) provided by Remix.
+Here, I'd like to do a short deep dive on the [prefetch link features](https://remix.run/docs/en/main/components/link#prefetch) provided by Remix, in particular.

 Example usage of the React component:
 ```html